Oregon Almanac: Mountains to National Wildlife Refuges

 Name of Oregon

-While no definitive pronounciation of “Oregon” is given in Oregon Geographic Names, the most common pronunciation by long-time Oregonians is “OR-ee-gun.”
+While no definitive pronunciation of “Oregon” is given in Oregon Geographic Names, the most common pronunciation by long-time Oregonians is “OR-y-gun.”

 Eagle Point, Eagle Point

 Warm Springs, Warm Springs

 Deschutes, Fremont-Winema, Malheur, Mt.
 Hood, Ochoco, Rogue River-Siskiyou, Siuslaw, Umatilla, Umpqua, Wallowa-Whitman, Willamette

 Crater Lake’s Superintendent’s Residence; Fort Astoria; Jacksonville’s Historic District; Portland’s Pioneer Courthouse, Old Town Historic District and Aubrey Watzek House; Timberline Lodge; University of Oregon’s Deady and Villard Halls; Lower Klamath National Wildlife Refuge; Oregon Caves Chateau; John Day’s Kam Wah Chung Company Building; Joseph’s Wallowa Lake Site; Lake County’s Fort Rock Cave